-Many of our health care services are available from the safety of your home through our Telehealth service.
-If you wish to come in to our health center for care, you can do that as well.
-To schedule a Telehealth or in-center visit online, please visit the health center nearest you or call (800) 230-7526.
+Many of our health care services are available from the safety of your home or other location through our telehealth service.
+To schedule a telehealth or in-center visit online, please visit the health center nearest you or call (800) 230-7526.

 For medication refills such as birth control, emergency contraception, PrEP, PEP, and hormone therapy, you can use our Patient Portal to submit requests or call (800) 230-7526.
 You can also use the Planned Parenthood Direct app for birth control pills and UTI treatment.